-Has guest-starred, as himself, on "The Big Bang Theory," "Star Trek: The Next Generation," "The Simpsons" and on British television in addition to many documentaries.
+Guest-starred, as himself, on “The Big Bang Theory,” “Star Trek: The Next Generation” and “The Simpsons.”

-Lou Gehrig's Disease (Amyotrophic Lateral Sclerosis or ALS), is usually fatal after three years.
-Hawking has survived it for 50 years.
+Lou Gehrig’s Disease (Amyotrophic Lateral Sclerosis or ALS), is usually fatal after three years.
+Hawking survived it for 55 years.

-The disease has left him paralyzed and completely dependent on others and/or technology for everything: bathing, dressing, eating, mobility and speech.
-He's able to move only a few fingers on one hand.
+The disease left him paralyzed and completely dependent on others and/or technology for everything: bathing, dressing, eating, mobility and speech.
+He was able to move only a few fingers on one hand.

-1963 - Is diagnosed with the motor neuron disease, amyotrophic lateral sclerosis (ALS).
+1963 - Is diagnosed with the motor neuron disease ALS.

 1966 - Completes doctoral work in theoretical physics, submitting a thesis on black holes.